VideoQA-SC: Adaptive Semantic Communication for Video Question Answering: Experiments

 By comparing Fig. \ref{Fig:Action_All}\subref{Fig:A_0dB}, \subref{Fig:A_5dB} and \subref{Fig:A_10dB} or Fig. \ref{Fig:Transition_All}\subref{Fig:T_0dB}, \subref{Fig:T_5dB} and \subref{Fig:T_10dB}, it can be found that the proposed VideoQA-SC outperforms other SC schemes especially in low SNRs ($0$ dB).
-Since comparison SC systems need to restore the original video at the pixel level, they all have a turning point with the necessary transmission bandwidth and the corresponding minimum BCR $B_\text{min}$.
-When the BCR constraint $B<B_\text{min}$, comparison SC systems lack the necessary information to reconstruct the original videos, which leads to a rapid deterioration of VideoQA performance.
-As the SNR decreases, $B_\text{min}$ gradually increases, which indicates that more bandwidths are required to guarantee the basic performance of SC systems when the channel conditions are worse.
+Since comparison SC systems need to restore the original video at the pixel level, When the BCR constraint $R<R_\text{min}$, comparison SC systems lack the necessary information to reconstruct the original videos, which leads to a rapid deterioration of VideoQA performance.
+As the SNR decreases, $R_\text{min}$ gradually increases, which indicates that more bandwidths are required to guarantee the basic performance of SC systems when the channel conditions are worse.
 The DJSCC-based video transmission model DVST also employs a bandwidth-adaptive approach and achieves excellent video reconstruction performance, e.g., peak signal-to-noise ratio with the same bandwidth.
-However, there are slight bandwidth savings for DJSCC-based SC systems compared with SSCC-based SC systems for VideoQA tasks.
+However, there are slight bandwidth savings for DJSCC-based SC systems compared with SSCC-based traditional systems for VideoQA tasks.
 It indicates that the adopted entropy-based bandwidth allocation limited to pixel-level video reconstruction is not effective for SC systems oriented to a particular intelligent task.
-Besides, although DJSCC-based SC systems can avoid the cliff effect and are robust to channel noise, they still face the risk of system collapse when $B<B_\text{min}$ cannot be satisfied.
+Besides, although DJSCC-based SC systems can avoid the cliff effect and are robust to channel noise, they still face the risk of system collapse when $R<R_\text{min}$ cannot be satisfied.